top of page

 The History of Cupping?

-They believe that cupping primarily affects the energy channels in the body (the flow of “Qi”) and can have a positive effect on illnesses/sicknesses, immune system function, and restoration of the body’s natural flow of energy.
+Originating from Ancient Chinese Medicine, Eastern medicine believes that cupping primarily affects the energy channels in the body (the flow of “Qi”) and can have a positive effect on illnesses/sicknesses, immune system function, and restoration of the body’s natural flow of energy.
 They often use what is referred to as “fire” cupping or “wet” cupping and their techniques are typically passive in nature.

 Current Concepts in Cupping?